 How To Troubleshoot Common HTTP Error Codes

 When accessing a web server or application, every HTTP request that is received by a server is responded to with an HTTP status code.
 HTTP status codes are three-digit codes, and are grouped into five different classes.
-The class of a status code can be quickly identified by its first digit:
+The class of a status code can be identified by its first digit:

 - 1xx: Informational